velartrill/velartrill.github.io/orig/kestrel.md

 I pass him a smoke, snapping open my lighter and holding it out as he holds the cigarette awkwardly to his lips with a cuffed hand.
 He inhales deeply, then leans back, breathing out and closing his eyes.
 "Thank you, ma'am," he murmurs from one side of his mouth, voice softening.
 "My nerves have been a raw wire for days."

 "I suspect I know only too well," I say softly.
 He nods solemnly.
 I tuck the smokes back into my coat, in the special pocket next to the holster where my sidearm is concealed.
 "These are Empire-grown.
 Got 'em off a greycloak, I think.
-I had a little stash I kept during the war of the smokes I nicked off corpses or outta noble masions."
+I had a little stash I kept during the war of the smokes I nicked off corpses or outta noble mansions."
 I pat the pocket fondly.
 "This'll be the last of those."

 "Ma'am!" the lieutenant exclaims, eyes widening.
 "You shouldn't have."